 - Can an employer require employees or applicants to be vaccinated?

-- Can employers unilaterally mandate employee vaccinations in a collective representation setting?
+- Employers’ duties in a collective representation setting

-- Related topics within the context of employee benefits, teleworking, etc.
+- Related topics within the context of employee benefits, teleworking, record keeping, etc.

 This guide is for informational purposes only, and not intended to substitute for legal advice.
 Littler reserves the right to distribute this guide to current and prospective clients only.
 Because the COVID-19 situation is fluid, employers should consult with counsel for the latest developments and updated guidance on this topic.

 Special thanks to Geida D. Sanlate, Knowledge Management Counsel, and her colleagues on Littler’s Knowledge Management team Kristen Countryman, Tessa Gelbman, Deanne Meyer, Roberta Limongi Ruiz, and Susie Wine, for helping to manage and produce this guide.

 To request a copy of this guide, please contact Knowledge Management Counsel Geida Sanlate at email@example.com.